 Relations between Japan and Denmark have long been friendly, and exchanges take place in a wide variety of fields involving both government and private organizations.
 Political dialogue is consolidated by mutual visits at the highest level, such as the visit to Denmark of Prime Minister Koizumi in 2002 and the visit to Japan of Prime Minister Anders Fogh Rasmussen in 2002 and 2006.
 Both countries consider it important to strengthen the bilateral relations through political dialogue at many different levels.
-In 2009, October and December, Prime Minister Hatoyama has met with Prime Minister Lars Løkke Rasmussen on the occasions of IOC Congress and UN Climate Conference COP15 respectively in Copenhagen.
-In 2010 March, Prime Minister Lars Løkke Rasmussen has visited JAPAN and met with Prime Minister Hatoyama to discuss the bilateral relations in business, science and technology fields.
+In 2009, October and December, Prime Minister Hatoyama met with Prime Minister Lars Løkke Rasmussen on the occasions of IOC Congress and UN Climate Conference COP15 respectively in Copenhagen.
+In 2010 March, Prime Minister Lars Løkke Rasmussen visited Japan and met with Prime Minister Hatoyama to discuss the bilateral relations in business, science and technology fields.

-In 2013 the two countries have enjoyed frequent high-level exchanges.
+In 2013 and 2014 the two countries have enjoyed frequent high-level exchanges.
 At the ministerial level, Minister for Reconstruction Mr. Takumi Nemoto, Minister in charge of Economic Revitalization Mr. Akira Amari and Minister for Internal Affairs and Communications Mr. Yoshitaka Shindo visited Denmark, and Minister for Food, Agriculture and Fisheries Ms. Karen Hækkerup visited Japan.
-In 2014 Minister for Transportation Ms. Pia Olsen Dyhr visited Japan.
+In January 2014 Minister for Transportation Ms. Pia Olsen Dyhr visited Japan.

 1998 Their Majesties The Emperor and The Empress